-Mike is an award winning Landscape and Wildlife Photographer, with his work being recognised in competitions, such as LPOTY, OPOTY for multiple categories and Scottish Landscape Photographer of the Year.
+Mike is an award winning Landscape and Wildlife Photographer, with his work being recognised in competitions, such as LPOTY, OPOTY for multiple categories,SLPOTY and Siena International Awards .
 His work is regularly published in leading photography magazines- Outdoor Photography, Photography Week etc and he carries out commissioned work for various publications including Countryfile.

 WHAT FIRST GOT YOU INTERESTED IN PHOTOGRAPHY ?

 From an early age I was always interested in wildlife, birds etc. I used to be an active wildlife photographer in my 20’s, then, I had a break from it for nearly 20 years, rediscovering my passion for it in the past 12 years.

 For landscape work, I use a Cannon 5DSR, Cannon 16-35mm mk3, Cannon 24-70mm II F2.8 and Cannon 70-200mm F 2.8 zoom lenses.

 Lee filters ND grad,ND pro glass,Big Stopper,Little Stopper and a Lee Polariser.